kotx/yukata.dev/src/pages/index.md

 You can also check out [my blog](/b) for a sneak-peek into what I've been up to recently.

-And finally, thanks to these amazing people for [sponsoring me](https://github.com/sponsors/kotx):
+And finally, thanks to these amazing people (and organizations) for [sponsoring me](https://github.com/sponsors/kotx):

 - [Erisa](https://erisa.uk)
 - [FloatingMilkshake](https://floatingmilkshake.com)